-Additional requirements with respect to acquisitions and reorganisations of municipality/state-owned companies are governed by the Public Finance Act, certain of which have been overridden through specialised legislation on management of stateowned assets (see following paragraph).
+Additional requirements with respect to acquisitions and reorganisations of municipality/state-owned companies are governed by the Public Finance Act and specialised legislation on management of state-owned assets (see following paragraph).

-Since 2013, the legislative measures geared at mitigating the impact of the financial crisis (e.g. the legislation establishing the Slovenian "Bad Bank"), facilitating the privatisation process and regulating management of state-owned assets (e.g. the legislation establishing and regulating the status of the Slovenian Sovereign Holding, "SSH", and subsequent amendments thereto adopted in 2015), as well as the activities of the aforementioned state entities, have impacted M&A transactions in respect of both state and privately owned target companies (see question 10.1 for further information on the market environment).
+In recent years, legislative measures geared at mitigating the impact of the financial crisis (e.g. the legislation establishing the Slovenian "Bad Bank"), facilitating the privatisation process and regulating management of state-owned assets (e.g. the legislation establishing and regulating the status of the Slovenian Sovereign Holding, "SSH"), as well as the activities of the aforementioned state entities, have impacted M&A transactions in respect of both state and privately-owned target companies (see question 10.1 below for further information on the market environment).